 OKAY.
 So those three fandoms (Buffy, AVPM, and Glee) provide my background to this current television season where Grant Gustin (from the previous paragraph) is starring in his second season of The Flash which is one of my favorite shows right now.
 I’ve already explained his musical background but he has several interesting co-stars with similar backgrounds.
 First is Carlos Valdes who plays Cisco Ramon and was part of the Starkid universe that produced AVPM.
 He had his hands in some of the music in that show but also with some of the other Starkid productions.
 Then there’s Jesse L. Martin who plays Joe West and previously starred in Rent on Broadway.
 The two of them along with Rick Cosnett (who played a character that they killed off) won my heart hear by singing the song from Firefly which was PRODUCED BY THE SAME GUY WHO PRODUCED BUFFY (Joss Whedon).

 Okay.
 So there I’ve established the musical talents of the cast of The Flash so let’s move on to another one of my new favorite shows: Supergirl.
 Supergirl stars Melissa Benoist who ALSO starred on Glee (although I hated her character) so has a very strong musical background.
+Then there’s Jeremy Jordan who I know was in Newsies and the movie production of The Last 5 Years.
 It’s also produced/written by Ali Adler who played a HUGE part in writing Glee.
 You know who also wrote some on Glee?
 Marti Noxon – who was the PARKING TICKET GIRL from the Once More With Feeling episode of Buffy I started this whole dorky post about.

 OKAY.
 So all of that to establish connections and musical backgrounds of characters and writers on The Flash and Supergirl as well as their connections to the Buffyverse.
 NOW…in a few weeks there’s going to be a Flash/Supergirl crossover episode and if it goes well there will obviously be more so here is my point to all of this.